 Redomiciliation.
 The Redomiciliation involves several steps.
 On April 9, 2024, Kiniksa Bermuda, the Bermuda company whose Common Shares you currently own, formed New Kiniksa, as a direct, whollyowned subsidiary.
-On [1, 2024, we petitioned the Supreme Court of Bermuda to order the calling of a meeting of holders of Class A Shares, Class A1 Shares, Class B Shares and Class B1 Shares to approve the Scheme of Arrangement.
-On [], 2024, the Supreme Court of Bermuda ordered us to seek your approval of the Scheme of Arrangement.
-We will hold the Redomiciliation Meeting to approve the Scheme of Arrangement on [], 2024.
-If we obtain the necessary shareholder approval, the Supreme Court of Bermuda will hold the Sanction Hearing to sanction the Scheme of Arrangement.
+On April 19, 2024, we petitioned the Supreme Court of Bermuda to order the calling of a meeting of holders of Class A Shares, Class A1 Shares, Class B Shares and Class B1 Shares to approve the Scheme of Arrangement.
+On April 19, 2024, the Supreme Court of Bermuda ordered us to seek your approval of the Scheme of Arrangement.
+We will hold the Redomiciliation Meeting to approve the Scheme of Arrangement on June 5, 2024.
+If we obtain the necessary shareholder approval, the Supreme Court of Bermuda will hold the Sanction Hearing to sanction the Scheme of Arrangement, which is expected to be held on June 14, 2024.
 Assuming we receive the necessary approvals from our shareholders and the Supreme Court of Bermuda and the conditions to consummation of the Redomiciliation are satisfied (and we do not abandon the Redomiciliation), we will file the court order sanctioning the Scheme of Arrangement with the Bermuda Registrar of Companies, at which time the Scheme of Arrangement will be effective.
 Various steps of the Redomiciliation will occur effectively simultaneously at the time of the redomiciliation, which we anticipate will be after the close of trading on Nasdag on the day the Scheme of Arrangement becomes effective, and before the opening of trading on Nasdaq on the next trading day (the "Redomiciliation Time").